ekohilas/args-amazing-or-approaching/pycon-us-2024-lightning/slides.md

 ------
 <!-- .slide: data-background-image="images/love.svg"-->

-This is actually one of the few reasons why I love keyword arguments, which is what the talk is **actually** about.
+This is actually one of the many reasons why I love keyword arguments, which is what the talk is **actually** about.

 ------
 <!-- .slide: data-background-image="images/thinking.svg"-->